wirooo/Java_TicTacToe/README.md

 # Java_TicTacToe
-Basic Tic Tac Toe game played on one computer.
+Tic Tac Toe game played against a computer player.

+The computer uses the minimax algorithm to find the best possible move.

 Created by Will Lu, August 2017